irmen/Pyro4/docs/source/install.rst

     If you decide to get the distribution archive (.tar.gz) and use that, one way to extract it is to use the (free) `7-zip <http://www.7-zip.org>`_ archive utility.

-If you want you can also obtain the source directly from my source repository (subversion, read only access):
+If you want you can also obtain the source directly from Github: https://github.com/irmen/Pyro4
-:kbd:`svn://svn.razorvine.net/Pyro/Pyro4`

 Stuff you get in the distribution archive